Kent Plantation House

 Kent Plantation House is the oldest standing structure in Central Louisiana.
 Listed since 1971 in the National Register of Historic Places, Kent House is located in Alexandria in Rapides Parish.
 The plantation house is a representation of southern plantation life between 1795 and 1855.
-The main structure was erected in 1800 with the labor of people enslaved by Pierre Baillio.
 The bousillage Creole house and restored period outbuildings are now a showcase for tourists.

 History

 Kent Plantation House displays original artifacts from people who worked and lived at the house during its operation.